Ayurvedic Health || Healing Pitta

 Pitta

-Pitta dosha is one of the three fundamental energies or constitutions that govern the physiological and psychological functions of the body in Ayurveda.
-It provides energy and warmth to the body by transforming food with gastric secretions and enzymes, regulating body heat, and fueling vitality and learning.
+Pitta dosha is one of the three fundamental energies or constitutions that govern the body’s physiological and psychological functions in Ayurveda.
+It provides energy and warmth to the body by transforming food with gastric secretions and enzymes, regulating body heat, and fuelling vitality and learning.

 We characterize Pitta by attributes that reflect the nature of the fire and water elements: